sof202/ChromOptimise/documentation/docs/ChromOptimise/Pipeline-Explanation/LDSC/HeritabilityPlots.md

 accounted for).
 Base therefore explains 100% of SNP heritability and contains 100% of all SNPs, resulting in an enrichment of 1.
 An enrichment of 1 is not a significant result of partitioned heritability.

-After viewing the heatmap, you will likely identify certain states/marks that are of biological significance (high enrichment for traits you are interested in).
-Before making any conclusions from this observation, make sure to look at the relevant p-value barplot to check if the result is significant.
-The high level (or low level) of enrichment might have ocurred purely by chance.

 ### p-value thresholds